-Trainees at the Southeast Immunology Symposium at Emory, 2019
+Trainees at the Southeast Immunology Symposium at Duke University, 2022

 Welcome to the Vanderbilt Center for Immunobiology (VCI).
 The immune system and inflammation are found to influence an ever widening range of pathologies, including infections, diabetes, cancer, and others.
 The primary goal of the VCI is to support and grow basic science of immunology and aid its application to human disease.
 The VCI is led by Dr. Jeffrey Rathmell and works across Vanderbilt University and Medical Center to foster and promote an interactive and collaborative research environment and graduate education in immunology.